ystia/yorc/README.md

 Yorc is designed for large-scale, it is built with a tasks / stateless workers model in mind allowing to scale it horizontally easily.

-Finally, while you can easily interact with Yorc directly thanks to its comprehensible REST API and a modern CLI, the recommended way to use Yorc is to model your applications in a powerful TOSCA designer called [alien4cloud](https://alien4cloud.github.io) and to use it to deploy and interact with your application at runtime.
+Finally, while you can easily interact with Yorc directly thanks to its comprehensive REST API and a modern CLI, the recommended way to use Yorc is to model your applications in a powerful TOSCA designer called [alien4cloud](https://alien4cloud.github.io) and to use it to deploy and interact with your application at runtime.
 To do it we developed an [Alien4Cloud plugin for Yorc](https://github.com/ystia/yorc-a4c-plugin)